hbc/dc_2016_04/lessons/04_loops_and_scripts.md

 >
 > Were the `echo` commands helpful in letting you know what came next?

 This is a very simple shell script.
-In this session and in upcoming sessions, we will be learning how to write more complex ones.
+In this lesson and in upcoming lessons, we will be learning how to write more complex ones.
 You will see how the power of scripts can make our lives much easier.

 ## Bash variables